Chalarangelo/30-seconds-of-code/README.md

 Moves the specified amount of elements to the end of the array.

-Use `Array.slice()` twice to get the elements after the specified index and the elements before that.
+Use `Array.prototype.slice()` twice to get the elements after the specified index and the elements before that.
 Use the spread operator(`...`) to combine the two into one array.
 If `offset` is negative, the elements will be moved from end to start.